Robinlovelace/foss4g22/README.md

 reality of travel patterns, we found that the most valuable use of jittering is as a pre-processing stage before routing and route network generation.
-Route networks generated from jittered desire lines are more diffuse, and potentially more realistic, that centroid-based desire lines.
+Route networks generated from jittered desire lines are more diffuse, and potentially more realistic, than centroid-based desire lines.

 We also found that the approach, implemented in Rust and with bindings